l3-team/dokuwiki-extensions-authcas/README.md

 - Apache 2.4
 - PHP 8.3+
-- Dokuwiki 54.1 or possibly earlier
+- Dokuwiki 54.1 (Jack Jack Rum) or possibly earlier
 - Extension authsplit (version of 2024-02-22) or possibly earlier
 - Extension authldap (version of 2024-02-17) or possibly earlier